Skip to main content

 Actions on a team level:

-• Give employees a fixed amount of time to pitch innovative ideas and emphasise that they are expected to take complete ownership over their own project.
+• Give employees a fixed amount of time to pitch innovative ideas and emphasize that they are expected to take complete ownership over their own project.
 This is an important motivator.
 Try to take away external pressure (demands of management, deadlines, poor results ...) as this might cause too much stress.

 • Retain top talent!